Agios Minas Island

 Agios Minas (Άγιος Μηνάς) is a Greek island in Fournoi Korseon cluster.
 It is located east of Fournoi.
 Agios Minas is the third largest island of the cluster with an area of 2.5 km2.
 On the island, only a few shepherds live occasionally.
-The population of the island is 3 inhabitants according to 2011 census.
+The population of the island is 3 inhabitants according to the 2021 census.
 Administratively, Agios Minas belongs to Ikaria (regional unit) and Fournoi Korseon municipality.

 Nature

 Agios Minas along with the whole cluster belongs to the network Natura 2000.
 Important plant species on the island are thyme and common sage.
 Also, there are important birds such as Eleonora's falcon and European shag.